HomebrewHomunculus/BrogueLite/README.md

 Currently implemented:

 -
-  N/A
+  Removed the identification system.
+All items are identified upon creation.

 TODO:

 -
-  Remove the identification system.
-All items are identified (on creation/on pickup?).
-  Remove scolls of identify.
+  Remove certain potions which have no use once identified.
 -
-  Removed certain potions which have no use once identified.
--
-  Removed certain cursed equipment which have no use once identified.
+  Remove certain cursed equipment which have no use once identified.

 Planned potential changes - TBD:

 -
   Remove all wands.
-Certain wand types changed to staffs instead.
+Replace certain wand types with staffs or charms where appropriate.
 -
   Add some additional starting kit?
 -
+  Guaranteed vaults on D1?
+-
   Replace some of the removed cursed items with items that make more sense with the lack of identification.
 -
   What should be done with the ally system?
 Would removing it simplify the game, or make it harder?
+-
+  A message to notify when detected by enemies?